Transfer linebacker Gibbens fitting right in with Gophers

 Rossi was impressed with how Gibbens played last year in Abilene Christian's three games against FBS opponents in Texas-El Paso, Army and Virginia.
 He had eight tackles against Army and seven tackles, including two for loss and one sack, against Virginia.

-"Playing in those games will make me feel like it's not as big of a jump,'' Gibbens said, who's from Bulverde, Texas, about 25 miles north of San Antonio.
+"Playing in those games will make me feel like it's not as big of a jump,'' said Gibbens, who's from Bulverde, Texas, about 25 miles north of San Antonio.

 With the Gophers, Gibbens is lending his voice of experience, helping Sori-Marin set a tone for the linebacker group.